brianjp93/hzarloop/README.md

 # Tag Options
 flag | explanation
 --- | ---
---input | your input csv data file
---locinames | text file that includes the allele names you are interested in fitting clines to (generated using `python3 hzarloop.py`, as described earlier)
---output | name of the file of the output csv file (be sure that the directory exists, else you will get an error message) --repeat | The number of times you want to repeat the analysis on the dataset.
-Will create multiple output files.
---modelIII | True or False.
+input | your input csv data file locinames | text file that includes the allele names you are interested in fitting clines to (generated using `python3 hzarloop.py`, as described earlier) output | name of the file of the output csv file (be sure that the directory exists, else you will get an error message) repeat | The number of times you want to repeat the analysis on the dataset.
+Will create multiple output files. modelIII | True or False.
 Indicates whether or not you want to fit modelIII (sigmoid with non-mirrored exponential tails).
-Defaults to True.
---chainlength | Iterations for markov chains.
+Defaults to True. chainlength | Iterations for markov chains.
 Defaults to 1e5.